 - Coronary angioplasty with or without cardiac stent placement

 Our approach: Multidisciplinary and progressive

-We actively promote and assist in comprehensive healthy lifestyle and behavior change through education sessions provided as a component of regular class.
-Guidance regarding exercise and balanced nutrition will help you lose weight and make healthier food choices aimed at reducing your intake of fat, sodium and cholesterol.
-Additional topics include reading food labels, benefits of regular exercise, home exercise programs, stress and emotions, hypertension, diabetes management, and smoking cessation.
+We actively promote healthy lifestyle and behavior change through education sessions provided as a part of the program.
+Guidance regarding exercise and balanced nutrition helps participants lose weight and make healthier food choices.
+Topics include:

 Adjusting and recovering from a serious health problem often takes time and support.
-Participants in cardiac rehab receive vital support from others who are going through the same experiences in addition to staff, family and friends.
-Emotional support is an essential component in successful management of cardiovascular disease.
+Participants in cardiac rehab receive vital support from others who are going through the same experiences, as well as encouragement from CMH caregivers, family and friends.
+Emotional support is an essential component in successfully managing your cardiovascular disease.
 Cardiac rehab will help you rebuild your life physically, mentally and emotionally.

-A physician referral is required for admission to the program.
+A physician referral is required for admission to the cardiac rehab program.
 Please contact your primary care physician or cardiologist for referral.
-Feel free to contact us at 503-338-4052 with any questions you have about participation or the referral process.
+Please call 503-338-4052 with any questions about participation or the referral process.

 2055 Exchange St., Suite 170